Prottoy-01/multivendors_backend/README.md

 # 🛒 MultiVendor E-Commerce Backend

-A full-featured **Multi-Vendor E-Commerce Backend** built with **Laravel**, **PHP**, and **Laragon**.
+A full-featured **Multi-Vendor E-Commerce ** built with **Laravel**, **PHP**, and **Laragon**.
 The platform enables multiple vendors to sell products through a single marketplace while customers can browse products, apply coupons, and place orders.
 Administrators have full control over vendors, products, categories, orders, and promotional campaigns.

-> Developed as a university project to demonstrate real-world backend development using the Laravel framework.
+> Developed as a university project to demonstrate practical software development skills by building a complete multi-vendor e-commerce platform using the Laravel framework.

 ---